softcite/software-mentions/README.md

 The documentation of the project is distributed under [CC-0](https://creativecommons.org/publicdomain/zero/1.0/) license and the annotated data under [CC-BY](https://creativecommons.org/licenses/by/4.0/) license.

-If you contribute to Softcite Knowledge Base project, you agree to share your contribution following these licenses.
+If you contribute to Softcite software mentions recogniton project, you agree to share your contribution following these licenses.

 Contact: Patrice Lopez (<patrice.lopez@science-miner.com>)